 Fashion: French people like to dress well, especially in the South of France.
 In fact, you will probably be amazed by the number of fashion shops in the cities.
 But if you want some beautiful and fashionable clothes to bring home, you found the right place!

 Courtesy: French people always say “Bonjour” when they come into a shop or when they meet someone.
-It is very important you greet your interlocutor before you say anything else, otherwise, you will be seen as very rude.
+It is very important you greet your interlocutor before you say anything else, otherwise, they will think you are very rude.

 Local markets: Markets in the South of France are full of delicious local fruits and vegetables, fish, cheese and meat.
 They are often held on Saturdays and Sundays.
 Try the Mourillon market in Toulon, it’s held on Sundays and is a typical market from the Côte d’Azur.
 Visiting local markets is one of the best ways to get a true local experience.